akkadotnet/getakka.net/src/docs/Persistence.md

 ---
 ## Persistence

 Akka.Persistence plugin enables the creation of stateful actors whose internal state may be stored inside persistent data storage and used for recovery in case of restart, migration or VM crash.
 The core concept behind Akka persistence lays in storing not only the actor's state directly (in the form of snapshots) but also history of all of the changes of that actor's state.
 This is quite  useful solution common in patterns such as eventsourcing.
 Changes are immutable by nature, as they describe facts already reported in the history, and can be stored inside event journal in append-only mode.
-While recovering, the actor restores it's state from the latests snapshot available - which can reduce recovery time - and then recreates it further by replaying events stored inside the journal.
+While recovering, the actor restores its state from the latests snapshot available - which can reduce recovery time - and then recreates it further by replaying events stored inside the journal.
 Among other features provided by the persistence plugin is support for command query segregation model and point-to-point communication with [at-least-once](concepts/message-delivery-reliability#discussion-what-does-at-most-once-mean-) delivery semantics.

 ### Architecture